-In addition, the Office of the Appellate Defender handles criminal defense services for indigent persons who appeal convictions to the Supreme Court or the Court of Appeals, as well as services for indigent persons who are entitled to appellate counsel in certain civil proceedings.
+In addition, the Office of the Appellate Defender represents indigent criminal defendants who appeal convictions to the Supreme Court or the Court of Appeals, as well as indigent persons who are entitled to appellate counsel in certain civil proceedings.
 The Office of the Capital Defender represents indigent defendants charged with potentially capital offenses.
+In 2004, the General Assembly authorized the creation of a new statewide Office of the Juvenile Defender based on a recommendation from the IDS Commission.
 The Office of Special Counsel represents indigent patients in commitment or recommitment hearings before a district court judge at each of the state's four mental health hospitals.
-The Commission appoints the appellate defender, the capital defender, and the attorneys who serve as special counsel.
+The Commission appoints the appellate defender, the capital defender, the juvenile defender, and the attorneys who serve as special counsel.

 JUDICIAL SUPPORT PERSONNEL: Personnel are provided to support district and superior court judges statewide.
 Judicial assistants perform a variety of administrative and secretarial functions, including preparing documents and tracking the status of cases.
 Trial court coordinators perform a variety of administrative and case management functions, as well as assisting with legal research and developing case management procedures.
 Trial court administrators are jointly hired by the senior resident superior court judge and the chief district court judge since they work for both the Superior Court and District Court Divisions.
 They are responsible for civil case calendaring, jury utilization, and establishing and managing local court rules.
-There are currently twelve trial court administrators, serving fourteen superior court districts.
+There are currently twelve trial court administrators, serving fifteen superior court districts.